Home » Symptoms » Cat Symptoms A-Z » Watery Nasal Discharge

 - Reduced appetite: Cats that cannot smell well tend to eat less, as the sense of smell plays an important role in food intake.

-- Loss of energy: A cat that feels unwell or is suffering from an infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease. often shows a reduced level of activity.
+- Loss of energy: A cat that feels unwell or is suffering from an infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease. often shows a decreased activity level.

 If the discharge is bloody or purulentPurulent refers to pus or the production of pus, which may indicate a bacterial infection.
-Purulent inflammatory conditions are often painful and may have significant swelling and redness., this indicates a more serious infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease. or injury that requires immediate veterinary examination.
-Also, if the cat shows signs of Pain or significant weakness, a quick visit to the doctor is necessary.
+Purulent inflammatory conditions are often painful and may have significant swelling and redness., this indicates a more serious infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease. or injury that requires an immediate veterinary examination.
+A quick visit to the doctor is also necessary if the cat shows signs of pain or significant weakness.

-It is important for the pet owner to observe the symptoms carefully and provide the veterinarian with detailed information.
-Attention should be paid to when the nasalNasal refers to the nose and nasal cavities.
-In veterinary medicine, this can involve examinations, treatments, or diseases affecting the nose of dogs and cats. discharge began, how long it lasts and whether it is accompanied by other symptoms.
+It is important for the pet owner to observe the symptoms closely and provide the veterinarian with detailed information.
+Pay attention to when the nasalNasal refers to the nose and nasal cavities.
+In veterinary medicine, this can involve examinations, treatments, or diseases affecting the nose of dogs and cats. discharge began, how long it has lasted, and whether it is accompanied by other symptoms.

-The veterinarian will first perform a thorough clinical examination to assess the cat’s general health.
+The veterinarian will first carry out a thorough clinical examination to assess the general health of the cat.
 This includes listening to the lungs, examining the nasalNasal refers to the nose and nasal cavities.
-In veterinary medicine, this can involve examinations, treatments, or diseases affecting the nose of dogs and cats. cavities and assessing the eye expressions.
+In veterinary medicine, this can involve examinations, treatments, or diseases affecting the nose of dogs and cats. cavities, and assessing eye expressions.

 In some cases, the veterinarian may order further diagnostic tests, such as blood tests, to find evidence of infections or allergies.
 X-rays or endoscopic examinations of the nasalNasal refers to the nose and nasal cavities.
 In veterinary medicine, this can involve examinations, treatments, or diseases affecting the nose of dogs and cats. cavities may also be necessary to identify foreign bodies or structural abnormalities.